- Chabeel’ is a Punjabi word referring to a sweet, cool, and a non-alcoholic drink

 This summer, when people will be feeling a little hot and tired, Sikhs will be there to spread positive energy.

--prepared by Ajay Krishna, an intern at NewsGram.
+-prepared by Ajay Krishna of NewsGram.
 Twitter: @ajkrish14

 - Sikhs have made Australia their home for about 100 years